-When was the last time you and your spouse sat down to talk finances?
+When was the last time you and your spouse sat down to talk about finances?
 Not just about bills, but about your financial situation as a whole.
-Most couples do not set aside time for a “money date” to have a regular conversation with one another about money, goals, and debt.
+Most couples do not set aside time for a “money date” to have conversations together about money, goals, and debt.
 And that’s a shame.

-We all know that about 40%-50% of all marriages end in divorce and money is at the root of majority of those divorces.
-From different spending habits, to different financial goals, and to even a power struggle when one spouse makes more than the other.
+We all know that about 40%-50% of all marriages end in divorce, and money is at the root of a majority of those divorces.
+From different spending habits to different financial goals and even a power struggle when one spouse makes more than the other.
 However, most disagreements about money can be avoided with an open communication plan between spouses by setting up a regular money date.

 How To Have A Successful Money Date

 Make sure that you are solely focused on one another and your finances.
 It’s much harder to have an open and honest conversation about money when you have your kiddos running around interrupting you.
 Plus, you need to be fully present, so turn off all distractions — phones, email inboxes, Facebook, and other interruptions.

 Hire a babysitter, ask the neighbor kid, or drop off the little ones with grandma and grandpa for a few hours so you can have one another’s undivided attention.
 Turn your phones on silent, close your inbox, and turn off the TV.

 Know What You Want to Discuss on Your Money Date